4 Questions to Ask a Sleep Team

 The best kind of doctor to treat sleep apnea is a dentist who specializes in sleep medicine.
 These medical professionals are the most trusted experts in diagnosing, treating and preventing TMJ disorders that cause sleep problems and can help patients of all backgrounds and walks of life improve their quality of sleep.

 If you are experiencing sleep problems, come to Koala® Center For Sleep & TMJ Disorders to meet with our sleep specialist!
 Our kind and compassionate professionals are experienced in treating sleep disorders and can help you get a good night’s rest.
 Call one of our 8 locations to start improving your quality of sleep today!
-We have locations in: Bloomington, IL, Peoria – Dunlap, IL, Lafayette, IN, Mishawaka, IN, Kansas City, MO, Wausau, WI and El Paso, TX.
+We have locations in: Bloomington, IL, Peoria – Dunlap, IL, Mishawaka, IN, Kansas City, MO, Wausau, WI and El Paso, TX.
 All of our clinics are open from Monday to Thursday, with several of them also open on Friday or Saturday.
 A better quality of sleep is only a phone call away!
 We look forward to serving you!

 ▸ Sleep Apnea